top of page

 Photo of the J. Jabbra Library project in Jbeil taken at nightfall, from the outside stairs and looking towards the outside seating area.

 The city of Jbeil (Byblos), believed to be one of the oldest continuously inhabited cities in the world, is a UNESCO World heritage Site.
-Jbeil or Byblos is where the first phonetic alphabet was codified by the Phoenicians and "bùblos" was the word used for papyrus by the Greeks.
+Jbeil, also known as Byblos, is where the first phonetic alphabet was codified by the Phoenicians and "bùblos" was the word used for papyrus by the Greeks.

 The library and ancillary spaces create synergy among scholarly activities and social life while providing common ground for diverse student activities and forms of information: an inclusive space for exchange, communication, learning, and understanding.

-Atelier Pagnamenta Torriani (APT) is the Design Architect for the project, Rafik El-Khoury & Partners are the Engineers/Architects of Record and local craftsmen were involved in the realization of the project.
+Atelier Pagnamenta Torriani (APT) is the Design Architect for the project, Rafik El-Khoury & Partners are the Engineers / Architect of Record.
+Local craftsmen were involved in the realization of the project.

 Publications & Exhibits